Patent Attorney & Attorney at Law

 Gerry represents clients for a variety of intellectual property and business matters.
 These frequently include the preparation and prosecution of patents, the evaluation of adversely held patents, the registration of trademarks and proprietary names, the licensing of intellectual property rights, the resolution of disputes through mediation, arbitration, and if necessary, litigation, the conduct of intellectual property audits, and related technology law and trade regulation issues.
 Gerry is also available to serve as a neutral in mediation and arbitration proceedings involving intellectual property or technology law issues.

 Gerry holds a B.S. from the University of Chicago, and an M.S. in Chemistry from Stanford University, in addition to his J.D. from the Columbia University School of Law.
 He has also completed business management, foreign language and additional law courses at Temple University, where he subsequently developed and taught a course for lawyers in computer law.
-He is listed in Super Lawyers Pennsylvania 2012-2013 for Intellectual Property law.
+He is listed in Super Lawyers Pennsylvania for Intellectual Property law and in Best Lawyers (Business Edition) for Technology Law.

 After law school and working in a New York City patent law firm, for four years Gerry practiced as an in-house patent attorney for Rohm and Haas Company, a multinational chemical company, now a division of Dow.
 Then, as a Deputy Attorney General of Pennsylvania, he conducted litigation on behalf of the Commonwealth, primarily involving antitrust or utility regulation.
 Later, as a trial attorney with the U.S. Department of Justice, Antitrust Division, he participated in civil and criminal investigations and complex litigation, including a trial of five pharmaceutical companies accused of fraud on the U.S. Patent Office.